What’s so special about a hybrid helmet?

 The options that come with this styling of helmet are very intriguing in the custom motorcycle helmet painting arena.
 I think that we are gonna see some very interesting and unique custom air brushing or painting on this one.
-I know I am looking forward to getting mine done. **Update – when I do get it done I will post the before and after pictures here**
+I know I am looking forward to getting mine done.

 The newest Bell motorcycle helmet is definitely different, and is making a lot of people take a second look.
 Bell created this helmet as an innovative solution to rider comfort.
 They wanted a lightweight helmet that would be super comfortable as well as one that met all safety requirements.
 With the “Rogue”, Bell has fulfilled their goal.